Net Working Capital Ratio

 Year 2: Current Assets = $75,000 / Current Liabilities = $50,000

 Year 3: Current Assets = $125,000 / Current Liabilities = $100,000

-As you can see, while both Company D’s assets and liabilities have been increasing year over year, its net working capital ratio, or the amount of money it has available to conduct its regular operations, has been decreasing steadily.
+As you can see, while both Company D’s assets and liabilities have been increasing year over year, its NWC ratio, or the amount of money it has available to conduct its regular operations, has been decreasing steadily.